hondanho/crawle-trix/docs/docs/user-guide/outputs.md

 ## Profile Outputs

-Browser profiles that are saved by Browsertrix Crawler are written into the `crawls/profiles` directory.
+Browser profiles that are saved by Crawlertrix are written into the `crawls/profiles` directory.